-The South-Western Project (SWP) is the single largest phase of the Masterplan for the redevelopment of Lord’s.
+The South-Western Project (SWP) and is the single largest phase of the Masterplan for the redevelopment of Lord’s.

 Designed by Populous, the architects of the new Warner Stand at Lord’s as well as iconic venues such as the London Olympic Stadium and the Emirates, the SWP entails: a replacement for the Tavern and Allen Stands; a new Thomas Lord Building; a new Lord's Tavern pub; and internal reorganisation of the Pavilion and Memorial Building to provide more room for cricket teams and staff.

 It also will aim to open up the area around the Grace Gates on St John’s Wood Road to establish a more welcoming public realm.

 The SWP was conceived as the second phase of the 2013 Masterplan, and in 2016 planning consent was granted for a scheme which would have increased the capacity of the Tavern and Allen stands by 1,082 for a cost of £95m (if construction began in 2019).

 However the financial analysis undertaken for this Review has clearly illustrated the benefits of developing Nursery End beforehand: there is scope to increase capacity by approximately 2,000 in new Compton and Edrich stands, and because they are public seats they are financially more valuable than discounted Members’/Rover seats; a new event space for approximately 1,000 covers can be built at the Nursery End, compared to space for around 250 covers in a new Thomas Lord Building; and the projected cost of these Nursery End developments is approximately £6m less than the SWP.

 A new Tavern & Allen Stand – a single structure to replace the existing two.
 The design incorporates 5,200 seats, an increase of 1,082 seats compared to the existing stand.